 So, what’s the final verdict?
 Is it better to use lemon before or after cooking chicken?
 The truth is, it depends on what you’re aiming for.

 If you want deep, tenderizing flavors that soak into the chicken, marinate with lemon before cooking.
 On the other hand, if you’re looking for a fresh, zesty finish, adding lemon after cooking is the way to go.
 And the best part?
-You don’t have to choose—experiment with both methods to see which suits your taste buds best.
+You don’t have to choose—experimenting with lemon before or after cooking will help you discover which method best suits your taste buds.

-Lemon is more than just a flavor enhancer.
+Lemon before or after cooking is more than just a flavor enhancer.
 It’s a tool that transforms ordinary chicken into a memorable dish.
 Whether you’re grilling, roasting, or frying, this citrusy superstar has a way of making your recipes shine.
+By understanding the best ways to use lemon before or after cooking, you can elevate your chicken dishes to the next level.